Informo/specs/content/trust-management/trust-authority.md

 A trust authority **can** list sources and trust authorities that it explicitly blacklists for being compromised or ethical reasons.
-The trust authority **must** specify a reason for blacklisting a source or TA, which consists in a defined reason code that client implementations **can** use in order to warn users about a specific source.
-The trust authority **can** also provide additional information to explain the addition to the blacklist, which, if provided, **must** be contained in a custom localised string.
-Client implementations **can** also use this string to provide the users with more information on why a specific source was blacklisted by the trust authority.
+The trust authority **must** specify a reason for blacklisting a source or TA, which consists in a defined reason code that client implementations **should** use in order to warn users about a specific Matrix user (representing either a source or another TA).
+The trust authority **can** also provide additional information to explain the addition to the blacklist, which, if provided, **must** take the form of a custom localised string.
+Client implementations **should** also use this string to provide the users with more information on why a specific source was blacklisted by the trust authority.

 ### Blacklist reason codes